Federal Communications Commission: Headquarters

 The FCC leases space in the Sentinel Square III building in northeast Washington, D.C.

 Prior to moving to its new headquarters in October 2020, the FCC leased space in the Portals building in southwest Washington, D.C.
 Construction of the Portals building was scheduled to begin on March 1, 1996.
 In January 1996, the General Services Administration signed a lease with the building's owners, agreeing to let the FCC lease 450000 sqft of space in Portals for 20 years, at a cost of $17.3 million per year in 1996 dollars.
-Prior to its current arrangement, the FCC had space in six buildings by 19th Street NW and M Street NW.
+Prior to the Portals, the FCC had space in six buildings at and around 19th Street NW and M Street NW.
 The FCC first solicited bids for a new headquarters complex in 1989.
 In 1991 the GSA selected the Portals site.
 The FCC had wanted to move into a more expensive area along Pennsylvania Avenue.

 History

 Communications Act of 1934

+On February 26, 1934, President Franklin Roosevelt recommended the creation of the Federal Communications Commission.

 In 1934, Congress passed the Communications Act, which abolished the Federal Radio Commission and transferred jurisdiction over radio licensing to a new Federal Communications Commission, including in it also the telecommunications jurisdiction previously handled by the Interstate Commerce Commission.

 Title II of the Communications Act focused on telecommunications using many concepts borrowed from railroad legislation and Title III contained provisions very similar to the Radio Act of 1927.

-The initial organization of the FCC was effected July 17, 1934 in three divisions, Broadcasting, Telegraph, and Telephone.
+The initial organization of the FCC was effected July 17, 1934, in three divisions, Broadcasting, Telegraph, and Telephone.
 Each division was led by two of the seven commissioners, with the FCC chairman being a member of each division.
 The organizing meeting directed the divisions to meet on July 18, July 19, and July 20, respectively.

 Report on Chain Broadcasting

-In 1940, the Federal Communications Commission issued the "Report on Chain Broadcasting" which was led by new FCC chairman James Lawrence Fly (and Telford Taylor as general counsel).
+In 1941, the Federal Communications Commission issued the "Report on Chain Broadcasting" which was led by new FCC chairman James Lawrence Fly (and Telford Taylor as general counsel).
 The major point in the report was the breakup of the National Broadcasting Company (NBC), which ultimately led to the creation of the American Broadcasting Company (ABC), but there were two other important points.
 One was network option time, the culprit here being the Columbia Broadcasting System (CBS).
 The report limited the amount of time during the day and at what times the networks may broadcast.
 Previously a network could demand any time it wanted from a Network affiliate.
 The second concerned artist bureaus.
 The networks served as both agents and employers of artists, which was a conflict of interest the report rectified.